+Never leave children alone in a vehicle.
 Leaving children in a vehicle unattended is dangerous for a number of reasons.
-A child or others could be injured.
-Children should be warned not to touch the parking brake, brake pedal or the gear selector lever.
+A child or others could be seriously or fatally injured.
 Don't leave the keys in the ignition.
 A child could operate power windows, other controls, or move the vehicle.